-Location of the Project as given in the Project Profile is reproduced in Appendix A of this study brief.
+The location of the Project is shown in Appendix A.

-- 1.3 The Project consists of the following designated projects under Part I, Schedule 2 of the EIAO: - (i) Item A.1 A road which is an expressway, trunk roads, primary distributor road or district distributor road including new roads, and major extension or improvement to existing roads; - (ii) Item A.8 A road or railway bridge more than 100 m in length between abutments; - (iii) Item I.1 (b)(vii) A drainage channel or river training and diversion works which discharges or discharge into an area which is less than 300 m from the nearest boundary of an existing or planned conservation area. - 1.4 Pursuant to section 5(7)(a) of the EIAO, the Director of Environmental Protection (the Director) issues this EIA study brief to the Applicant to carry out an EIA study. - 1.5 The purpose of this EIA study is to provide information on the nature and extent of environmental impacts arising from the construction and operation of the Project and related activities that take place concurrently.
-This information will contribute to decisions by the Director on : - the acceptability of any adverse environmental consequences that are likely to arise as a result of the Project; - (ii) the conditions and requirements for the design, construction and operation of the Project to mitigate against adverse environmental consequences; and - (iii) the acceptability of residual impacts after the proposed mitigation measures is implemented.
+- 1.3 Pursuant to section 5(7)(a) of the EIAO, the Director issues this EIA study brief to the Applicant to carry out an EIA study on the Project. - 1.4 The Project consists of, at least, a designated project under Item I.1(b), Part I, Schedule 2 of the EIAO, i.e. a drainage channel or river training and diversion works which discharges or discharge into an area which is less than 300m from the nearest boundary of an existing or planned (i) site of special scientific interest; (ii) site of cultural heritage; (iii) marine park or marine reserve; (iv) fish culture zone; (v) wild animal protection area; (vi) coastal protection area; or (vii) conservation area. - 1.5 The purpose of this EIA study is to provide information on the nature and extent of environmental impacts arising from the construction and operation of the Project.
+This information will contribute to decisions by the Director on: - (i) the acceptability of any adverse environmental consequences that are likely to arise as a result of the Project; - (ii) the conditions and requirements for the design, construction and operation of the Project to mitigate against adverse environmental consequences; and - (iii) the acceptability of residual impacts after the proposed mitigation measures are implemented.